DevSauce-Official/Ias-Sauce/tools/osbuilder/node-builder/azure-linux/README.md

 Notes:
   - To retrieve more detailed build output, prefix the make commands with `DEBUG=1`.
   - For build and deployment of both Kata and Kata-CC artifacts, first run the `make all` and `make deploy` commands to build and install the Kata Containers for AKS components followed by `make clean`, and then run `make all-confpods` and `make deploy-confpods` to build and install the Confidential Containers for AKS components - or vice versa (using `make clean-confpods`).
-  - The `uvm-confpods` target includes a step that installs the latest release of the [IGVM tooling](https://github.com/microsoft/igvm-tooling/) using `pip3 install` while the `clean-confpods` target uninstalls the `msigvm` pip package.
-To modify this behavior, the scripting should be adapted according to individuals' needs.

 # Run Kata (Confidential) Containers